bbn59/gpt2-forum/README.md

 # gpt2-forum
-Forum with text completed with GPT2
+Forum with text completed from GPT2

 # environment
 * ubuntu 22.04